sniffnet/sniffnet.github.io/_posts/2023-06-26-github-accelerator-demo-day.md

 tags: [event]
 ---

-I'm excited to share that on June 28, the [GitHub Accelerator Demo Day](https://www.eventbrite.com/e/github-accelerator-open-source-demo-day-tickets-662569482157) will take place: you can follow the event live on GitHub social channels (YouTube, Twitch, LinkedIn).
+I'm excited to share that on June 28, the <a target="_blank" href="https://www.eventbrite.com/e/github-accelerator-open-source-demo-day-tickets-662569482157">GitHub Accelerator Demo Day</a> will take place: you can follow the event live on GitHub social channels (YouTube, Twitch, LinkedIn).

 I'll be talking about Sniffnet, and I can't wait to present this project to the world!